-Most of us have no idea how genuinely big the state is, and how far apart its most iconic sights are from one another.
+Most of us have no idea how genuinely big the state is or how far apart its most iconic sights are from one another.
 Once we get our heads around the size of Alaska -- larger than Texas, California and Montana combined -- then we've got to figure out how to cram it all into a vacation.

-There are things you can do on an independently arranged Alaska land trip that you're not going to experience during a seven-day cruise.
+You can do some things on an independently arranged Alaska land trip that you're not going to experience during a seven-day cruise.
 You'll have more time to savor the ports after the ships depart for the day, you'll have a chance to hang with the locals and you'll have more flexibility with touring plans than you do on a cruise.

 But, it's also relatively inaccessible by road.
-Only two ports in the southeast -- Skagway and Haines -- can be reached by (very long) road through Canada's Yukon.
+Only two ports in the southeast -- Skagway and Haines -- can be reached by a (very long) road through Canada's Yukon.
 Ketchikan and Sitka are on islands.
-Glacier Bay National Park, home to must-see-scenery, has no road access and only a tiny landing strip.
+Glacier Bay National Park, home to must-see scenery, has no road access and only a tiny landing strip.
 Even Alaska's state capital, Juneau, is landlocked.

 By contrast, Alaska's southeast is ideal for cruises.
 The ships shorten the distances -- you'll sail mostly at night, packing in experiences each day.
 You won't be waiting for planes and ferries, nor checking in and out of hotels (packing and unpacking!) every few days.